Ecosystem Assessment and Modeling (EAM)

-The Ecosystem Restoration, Assessment, and Modeling (ERAM) research group assesses, evaluates, and predicts the holistic, integrated ecosystem status using a broad range of scientific tools (e.g. observations, empirical analyses, end-to-end ecosystem modeling, etc.).
-The mission of ERAM is to provide the products needed to inform ecosystem-based management (EBM) decisions; thus ensuring resource managers evaluate their decisions in a holistic, integrated ecosystem context rather than evaluating in isolation the response of a single ecosystem sector.
-Thus, a consistent goal of all projects in ERAM is to provide useful scientific information to resource managers in a manner that improves their science-based decision-making.
-ERAM projects aim to understand coupled socio-ecological tropical and sub-tropical coastal ecosystems and in particular their response to the myriad natural and anthropogenic pressures they currently face.
+The Ecosystem Assessment, and Modeling (EAM) research group assesses, evaluates, and predicts the holistic, integrated ecosystem status using a broad range of scientific tools (e.g. observations, empirical analyses, end-to-end ecosystem modeling, etc.).
+The mission of EAM is to provide the products needed to inform ecosystem-based management (EBM) decisions; thus ensuring resource managers evaluate their decisions in a holistic, integrated ecosystem context rather than evaluating in isolation the response of a single ecosystem sector.
+Thus, a consistent goal of all projects in EAM is to provide useful scientific information to resource managers in a manner that improves their science-based decision-making.
+EAM projects aim to understand coupled socio-ecological tropical and sub-tropical coastal ecosystems and in particular their response to the myriad natural and anthropogenic pressures they currently face.
 This understanding allows us to predict and evaluate the ecosystem response to potential management actions.

 2. The Gulf of Mexico Integrated Ecosystem Assessment (GoM-IEA) provides the scientific syntheses, analyses, and models necessary to inform EBM throughout the Gulf of Mexico.